 The Company currently provides three types of ECC pricing data: informational, indicative and firm; the latter two are reference credits in which Enron Credit is willing to buy or sell protection.
 The Company’s goal is to provide real time pricing on substantially more companies around the world than any other credit institution.
-Pricing data is currently provided for 2,600 companies 1,934with a target of 10,000 by the end of 2000 and a goal of 100,000 by the end of 2001.
-Firm and indicative two-way real-time pricing is currently available on 685666 reference names with a target of [ ] by the end of 2000 and a goal of [ ] by the end of 2001.
+Pricing data is currently provided for over 10,000 companies with a target of 100,000 by the end of 2001.
+Firm and indicative two-way real-time pricing is currently available on [685] reference names with a target of [ ] by the end of 2001.

 Enron Credit Network™

 The Company is also building the Enron Credit Network™ (“ECN”), which provides a technology, legal and business framework for real time credit risk evaluation, monitoring and management.
-The ECN is a generic platform enabling service providers to connect to the network at each node and enables market participants to define decision rules which automates their credit monitoring and, potentially, decision-making processes.
+The ECN is a generic platform permitting service providers to connect to the network at each node and enabling market participants to define decision rules which automates their credit monitoring and, potentially, decision-making processes.
 As such, the ECN is appealing to companies who wish to complement or completely outsource portions of their credit department or to provide a means of pricing large portfolios of loans and trade credit exposure.
 The information could either be incorporated into an online transaction system or into a corporation’s existing credit processes.
 The network incorporates the following four components:

 The Credit Informer: a series of information services, including the ECC, of value in conducting credit analysis.
 The Company distributes the ECC via various channels and is currently negotiating additional distribution agreements to enable automated daily download functionality.